ODPC Funfest, Evart, MI

 Are camping reservations necessary?

-For the most part, there are NO reservations.
+There are NO reservations.
+(Read the camping policy at the top of the Frequently Asked Questions.)
 First come first served.
 Folks started arriving early in June.
 For many of us, the time before the festival is the most fun.
 Folks sit around playing and getting acquainted.
 I would suggest that you plan to arrive as soon as you can.
 What many groups do is to send one couple early to pay for the sites of all, but you must pay through the end of the event.
 In other words, once you pay for the site it's yours even if you aren't camped on it, but that's the only way to make a reservation.

 Just a warning, since sites can be paid for but not occupied, NEVER set up on a campsite without first checking to make sure that no one has paid for that site.
 (I have heard of a person who thought they'd set up first, then pay.
 They sat up their tent three times and each time they discovered that someone else had already paid for the site.
 I've also heard of folks taking a list of available sites, and checking them out.
 But when they returned to the office, someone else had already paid for the site they wanted.
 It's best to find a site, check to make sure it's available and hurry back to pay for it BEFORE you set up your camp.)